oracle-actions/run-oci-cli-command/README.md

 ## Outputs

-- `output`: will contain the results of the command in JSON format.
+- `output`: will contain the results of the command.
 - `raw_output`: if the output of a given query is a single string value, `raw_output` will return the string without surrounding quotes.

 > **Note:** filtering the `output` or `raw_output` by piping it through another tool like `jq` may result in the
 > filtered output being visible in the job logs.
-We recommend using the `query` parameter instead.
+We recommend using the `query` parameter whenever possible.

+If the result of the command is not valid JSON, it will not be visible unless `silent` is set to _false_.

 ## Sample workflow